aumkarrb/SVDoc/content/index 1.md

 ---
 title: Welcome to SV Docs!

-subtitle : This website was built as there were no consolidated resources on SystemVerilog.
+title : This website was built as there were no consolidated resources on SystemVerilog.
 To Navigate, Click on Explorer.

 ---